webaverse/docs/docs/engineering/e2e-test/e2e-test-overview.md

 These functions are defined in `/utils/utils.js`

-1.  `lanuchBrowser`: launch the browser and able to set `headless` option.
+1.  `launchBrowser`: launch the browser and able to set `headless` option.

 		```
 			browser = await puppeteer.launch( {